Zenshin Kokoro Aikido

 For example, in essence ….

-Although that may sound long winded or complex, you should bear in mind that, depending on the technique used, the whole event from start to finish can be less than a second or two.
+Although that may sound long winded or complex, you should bear in mind that, depending on the technique used, the whole event from start to finish can be less than a second or two; especially so at the higher level of Takemusu Aikido.

 We at Zenshin Kokoro Aikido practice regular weapons training, predominantly traditional weapons: the bokken (practice sword), the jo (staff) and tanto (knife) and sometimes more contemporary weapons.